 7 Re-review instructions

-The goal of the SysNDD “Re-Review” effort is to update and standardize the SysID entities collected during the past years to enable better integration into and interoperability international with gene curations.
+The goal of the SysNDD “Re-Review” effort is to update and standardize the SysID entities collected during the past years to enable better integration with, and interoperability across, international gene curation efforts.

 7.1 Re-review tool usage